carpentries-incubator/reproducible-publications-quarto/episodes/02-Quarto/03-quarto-documents.md

 teaching: 20
 exercises: 05
 questions:
+- What is Quarto?
 - What is the breakdown of a Quarto document?
 - What are templates in Quarto?
 - How can you render the input file to the specified output format?
 - How can you create pre-formatted for qmd document based on journal templates?

 objectives:
+- Understand what is Quarto and its applications.
 - Learn about the structure of a quarto document.
 - Learn how an quarto document works.
 - Learn how to render a .qmd file into an output format.